-We have been operating in an uncertain and complex world for some time now, but never on a scale as big as 2020.
+We have been operating in an uncertain and complex world for some time now, but never on a scale as big as today.
 We’ve seen massive change, social unrest, economic insecurity, and pervasive uncertainty.
-The work world has been transformed, blurring the lines between work and home, and forcing us to adapt and think differently.
+The work world has been transformed, and leaders are forced to adapt and think differently.

 If ever there was a time for leaders to show up and navigate their teams and organizations through this blended, distributed and tumultuous reality, this is it.